MRtrix3/mrtrix3/docs/reference/commands/fod2fixel.rst

 -  **-afd image** output the total Apparent Fibre Density per fixel (integral of FOD lobe)

--  **-maximum image** output the maximum FOD amplitude per fixel
+-  **-peak_amp image** output the amplitude of the maximal FOD peak per fixel

--  **-disp image** output a measure of dispersion per fixel as the ratio between FOD lobe integral and maximum amplitude
+-  **-disp image** output a measure of dispersion per fixel as the ratio between FOD lobe integral and maximal peak amplitude

 FOD FMLS segmenter options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  **-fmls_integral value** threshold absolute numerical integral of positive FOD lobes.
 Any lobe for which the integral is smaller than this threshold will be discarded.
 Default: 0.

--  **-fmls_max_value value** threshold the raw maximal amplitude of positive FOD lobes.
-Any lobe for which the maximal amplitude is smaller than this threshold will be discarded.
+-  **-fmls_peak_value value** threshold peak amplitude of positive FOD lobes.
+Any lobe for which the maximal peak amplitude is smaller than this threshold will be discarded.
 Default: 0.1.

--  **-fmls_no_thresholds** disable all FOD lobe thresholding; every lobe with a positive FOD amplitude will be retained.
+-  **-fmls_no_thresholds** disable all FOD lobe thresholding; every lobe where the FOD is positive will be retained.

--  **-fmls_max_ratio_to_merge value** Specify the ratio between a given FOD amplitude sample between two lobes, and the smallest maximal amplitude of the adjacent lobes, above which those lobes will be merged.
-This is the relative amplitude between the smallest of two adjoining lobes, and the 'bridge' between the two lobes.
+-  **-fmls_lobe_merge_ratio value** Specify the ratio between a given FOD amplitude sample between two lobes, and the smallest peak amplitude of the adjacent lobes, above which those lobes will be merged.
+This is the amplitude of the FOD at the 'bridge' point between the two lobes, divided by the peak amplitude of the smaller of the two adjoining lobes.
 A value of 1.0 will never merge two lobes into one; a value of 0.0 will always merge lobes unless they are bisected by a zero-valued crossing.
 Default: 1.

 Other options for fod2fixel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^